-Chanler was the representative for New York’s 7th congressional district and was a Democrat.
+Chanler was the representative for New York’s 7th congressional district as a Democrat.
 He served from 1865 to 1869.

 He was previously the representative for New York’s 7th congressional district as a Democrat from 1863 to 1865.